 Q: My friend is trying to buy a house from a man who says that he owns a HUD house.
 He wants $80,000 for the property, with $500 down.
 The house looks like it should sell for $100,000 or more.

-Your friend needs the help of a really smart real estate agent who is HUD-certified and probably the assistance of a real estate attorneyA Real Estate Attorney is an attorney who specializes in the purchase and sale of real estate..
+Your friend needs the help of a really smart real estate agent who is HUD-certified and probably the assistance of a real estate attorney.
 Is the person offering the home to your friend a HUD-certified real estate agent?
 The agent can look up the property and tell you if it is for sale or not and show your friend some other properties in the area that are a good deal at the same time.

 Just remember, if it doesn’t smell right to you at this point, it probably isn’t right for you.
 Good luck to your friend.